felipendc/thinkpad_t430_display_b140han01.7_or_b140han01.3_icc_profiles/README.md

  Windows 11 version 22631.3155 and the colors are 98% DCI-P3!🥇🧐

  This repository is for my personal use only.😉✌️
- If you wish to download this file, feel free.
+ If you wish to download these files, feel free.
  But I recommend downloading it from the official repository.
  The link is available down below.👇</pre>